super-loops/honopang/README.md

 **This library is specifically designed for Railway's Bun runtime environment only.**

-Please note that this library is specifically designed for Railway's Bun and Hono environment, not for Node.js environments.
+Please note that this library is specifically designed for Railway's Bun and Hono environment, and has not been tested in other environments.

 - **Runtime**: Bun v1.2.8+
 - **Platform**: Railway Functions only